ilastik/ilastik/docs/ilastik/applet_api.rst

 -----------

 .. note:: This section explains how multi-image support is implemented in ilastik.
-   Most beginning developers don't need to sweat the details here.
+   Most beginner developers don't need to sweat the details here.
 Simple workflows can be designed with the assumption that only one image lane will be active.
    The :py:class:`StandardApplet<ilastik.applets.base.standardApplet.StandardApplet>` base class handles multi-image support for you.

 Workflows in ilastik are designed to work with an arbitrary number of input images.